amd/ryzen-ai-documentation/docs/manual_installation.rst

 Create Conda Environment
 ########################

-The Ryzen AI Software Platform requires using a conda environment (Anaconda or Miniconda) for the installation process.
+The Ryzen AI Software requires using a conda environment (Anaconda or Miniconda) for the installation process.

 Start a conda prompt.
 In the conda prompt, create and activate an environment for the rest of the installation process.